John Bailey (producer)

 John 'Beetle' Bailey is a Canadian freelance recording engineer, mixer, and producer.
-He has worked with such musicians as The Headstones, Tom Cochrane, Haywire, Triumph, Love Inc. Serena Ryder, Molly Johnson and Monkey House: {two albums: Headquarters (2012) & Left (2016)} and Alex Cuba.
+He has worked with such musicians as The Headstones, Tom Cochrane, Haywire, Triumph, Love Inc. Serena Ryder, Molly Johnson, Sultans of String and Monkey House: {two albums: Headquarters (2012) & Left (2016)} and Alex Cuba.

 List of award nominations

 Juno Awards

 John 'Beetle' Bailey has been nominated eight times for the Juno Award for Recording Engineer of the Year, and has earned two wins.

 2007 - nominated for, and won, the Juno Award for Recording Engineer of the Year, for his work on two songs: "Rain" by Molly Johnson from the album Messin' Around and "Sisters Of Mercy" by Serena Ryder from the album If Your Memory Serves You Well.

 2008 - nominated for "Something In The Air Between Us" by Sophie Milman from the album Make Someone Happy and "I'm On Fire" by Harry Manx and Kevin Breit."

 2009 - nominated for the songs "Lucky" and "If I Were A Bell" by Molly Johnson from the album Lucky.